PeterMosmans/javascript-secure-coding/README.md

 ./start-servers.sh
 ```

-This will start all servers (including the Docker container) in the background.
+This will start all servers in the background, including the Docker container.

 ## Stop all servers